brunomirandades/BubbleDraw/README.md

 # BubbleDraw
 ## Objective
 This app app was developed with the intent to learn how the paintComponent method for Java desktop apps development works.
-To update objects moving on the screen ins real time, the timer method was also used.
+The timer method was also used to update objects moving on the screen ins real time.

 ## App Features
 As the mouse pointer clicks through the app window, bubbles are drawn onscreen, moving in a random direction each one of them, or in groups, defined by the user, as their position change across the screen in real time.